 Most side effects are short lived and may go away within 4–6 weeks of finishing radiation therapy.
 Some side effects may last for months after you finish radiation therapy and some may be permanent.

-Once your radiation therapy ends, you will continue to have follow-up appointments so that your doctor can check your recovery and monitor any side effects that you may have.
-If you've had advanced stage laryngeal cancer, your doctor may arrange for a PET scan about 12 weeks after finishing radiation therapy to make sure the cancer has completely gone.
-If the cancer doesn't go away after radiation therapy, or comes back again in the future, you may still be able to have salvage surgery (Total laryngectomy) to try to cure the cancer.
+Once your radiation therapy ends, you may continue to have follow-up appointments so that your doctor can check your recovery and monitor any side effects that you may have.
+Usually your doctor may arrange for a PET scan about 12 weeks after finishing radiation therapy to make sure the cancer has completely gone.

 Your doctor may recommend that you receive specific supportive care